Mara-Dawn/fritz-box-cloudflare-dyndns/README.md

-# Fritz.Box CloudFlare DynDNS Server
+# FRITZ!Box CloudFlare DynDNS Server

 This containerized server application lets you update your CloudFlare DNS records with your FRITZ!Box router.